yifeizhangcs/yifeizhangcs.github.io/index.md

 - **Natural Language Processing:** Multimodal Large Language Model, Explanation-guided Learning with Language Model

 ## News

+- **[May.
+2024]** I will join Amazon AGI team as a Research Scientist Intern at Boston in summer 2024!
 - **[Apr.
 2024]** One first-author paper [Visual Attention Prompted Prediction and Learning](https://arxiv.org/abs/2310.08420) is accepted by IJCAI 2024!
 - **[Apr.
 2024]** Taken on the role of Publicity Chair for the ACM SIGKDD Workshop on Deep Learning for Spatiotemporal Data, Applications, and Systems ([DeepSpatial’24](https://deepspatial2024.github.io/))
 - **[Jan.
 2024]** Our survey paper [Beyond Efficiency: A Systematic Survey of Resource-Efficient Large Language Models](https://arxiv.org/abs/2401.00625) is available on Arxiv!